Updated: February 18, 2012

 It's called Cluster Fubar.
 This year's winter is just as insignificant as the one before, and the huge variation in average temperatures only serves to highlight the margin of error and the fact that the data we collect cannot be trusted, nor the people who molest the data.
 But what really bugs is the lack of media attention.
 No one is complaining about the cold, except real people being affected by it.
 But no one brings the global bullshit onto the news agenda.
 What now?
 Speechless, are you?
 I hope the oceans freeze, that would be interesting.
 Maybe then someone would remember to mention the absolute collective failure of the scientific community.
 A few PhDs ought to be revoked, but I guess it does not work that way.
 You stick to an idea, no matter what it is, and you pretend it's the truth until the day you retire.
 That's how it's done.
 Bloody hell.

 There's no global warming, never was and never will be.
 The only thing that is happening is the natural cycle of our Solar system doing whatever it feels like doing, without consulting us.
 Sometimes, it gets hot, sometimes it gets cold.
-There's no equation to it, no logic.
-Not everything is mathematical.
+We don't have the equation yet.
+'Tis a complex one.

-Or perhaps it is, but we sure do not understand the mechanisms yet.
+We sure do not understand the mechanisms involved.
 Science is still in its infancy when it comes to studying our planet, let alone the Sun's playground.
 We sure do presume too much.
 Still, it stands to logic.
 Using the word green, which used to denote bad and dangerous things in the past, is all of a sudden the magic key to all kinds of doors, especially false pretensions and high-society flair.
 You might as well develop a nuclear aircraft carrier but as long as crew's mess coffee cups are made of recycled Styrofoam, then everything is going to be all right.
-Global warming, my ass.

 The Antarctica ice shelf image used here and on the index page is in public domain.